-If an athlete is suspected of having a concussion, he or she must be immediately removed from play, be it a game or practice.
 Continuing to participate in physical activity after a concussion can lead to worsening concussion symptoms, increased risk for further injury, and even death.
-Parents and coaches are not expected to be able to "diagnose" a concussion, as that is the job of a medical professional.
-However, you must be aware of the signs and symptoms of a concussion and if you are suspicious, then your child must stop playing:
+Parents, coaches, and officials are not expected to be able to "diagnose" a concussion, as that is the job of a medical professional.
+However, you must be aware of the signs and symptoms of a concussion.
+And, if you suspect a concussion, then your child must stop playing: